rohya8/mean-stack-interview-questions/README.md

-# Mean Stack Interview Questions & Answers
+# Frequently Mean Stack Interview Questions
 Click ⭐if you like the project.
 Pull Request is highly appreciated.